AcademySoftwareFoundation/OpenTimelineIO/README.md

 `git clone git@github.com:PixarAnimationStudios/OpenTimelineIO.git OpenTimelineIO`

-You can install development dependencies with `pip install -e .[dev]`
+You can install development dependencies with `pip install .[dev]`

-You can also install the PySide2 dependency with `pip install -e .[view]`
+You can also install the PySide2 dependency with `pip install .[view]`

 Currently the code base is written against python 2.7, python 3.6 and 3.7, in keeping with the pep8 style.
 We ask that before you submit a pull request, you: